-Workshop on Model Theory, Automorphism Groups, and Weighted Automata on the occasion of the 3Cth birthday of
+Workshop on Model Theory, Automorphism Groups, and Weighted Automata

 Prof. Dr. rer. nat. habil.
-MANFRED DROSTE
+Manfred Droste

 Dresden, June 17, 2016

 Preface

 We mark the 60th birthday of our friend Manfred Droste by a scientific meeting that consists of six invited talks.
 These invited talks are intended to represent Manfred's research interests in mathematics and in computer science.
 More specifically they cover infinite Abelian groups, infinite permutation groups, rational languages, weighted automata, and the verification of quantitative models - areas that Manfred contributed to over the last years, still contributes to and will certainly contribute to over the years to come.